Camino a Arcadia: Production

 On 14 May 2024, it was announced that William Levy would executive produce and star in two projects for Vix, including Arcadia.
 Filming of the series began on 17 October 2024 in Tenerife.

 Release

 The series premiered on Vix on 8 August 2025.
-The series will be available on SkyShowtime for European countries.
+SkyShowtime premiered the series for European countries on 10 November 2025 with its first three episodes, and then released the remaining three episodes weekly.